Precast vs Poured in Place Terrazzo

 We really need to evaluate each application individually and understand your vision to make the best recommendation.
 In this post, we’ll look at a variety of applications and explore the difference between precast and poured in place terrazzo.

 Traditional terrazzo is a poured in place terrazzo application.
 Raw materials such as resin or cement along with aggregates are then mixed on site.
 Once mixed the terrazzo is hand troweled to the substrate and allowed to cure.
-Once it has cured, the installer will grind and polish to a seamless finish.
-Historically Poured in place terrazzo has had short lead times (Approx 1 week) as the majority of raw materials are readily available but with the labor that is performed on site the installation has a longer duration.
-However, in the COVID world lead times have pushed out to 4-8 weeks.
+After the terrazzo has cured, the installer will grind and polish to a seamless finish.
+Historically Poured in place terrazzo has had short lead times (Approx 1-2 weeks) as the majority of raw materials are readily available but with the labor that is performed on site the installation has a longer duration.
+However, in the COVID world material lead times have pushed out to 4-8 weeks.

 Precast terrazzo as the name implies is prefabricated and finished in a factory, then shipped to the project site for installation.
 As a poured material, terrazzo has virtually unlimited design potential.
 Precast manufacturing companies build custom millwork forms then fill with the terrazzo mix to create different shapes and designs.
 Precast will have a longer lead time because all the fabrication takes place at the factory, however, once complete and shipped to the site the installation will go quickly.